 - Self-sufficient: Before 2020, investors feared Tesla would go bankrupt because it was burning too much cash.
 However, 2020 is expected to be a year of profitability.
 As a result, the fear of dilution by always tapping the equity market is no more.
 There’s no need to take on new debt as well.

 When To Buy Tesla Stock

-Tesla’s share price has gone up way too fast.
+Tesla’s share price is scary.
 Its price performance mirrors that of Bitcoin’s parabolic 2017 price performance.
 Then Bitcoin came crashing down because of many hiccups and lack of expected hopes.

-I’m a buyer of Tesla stock if it corrects BELOW $700/share in 2020.
+I’m a buyer of Tesla stock if it corrects $750/share in 2021.
 I strongly believe in the future of the company.
 I just wouldn’t invest more than 5% – 10% of your stock asset allocation in one stock.
 It’s good to hunt for unicorns, but after such a massive move, let’s be prudent.

 When investing, it’s important to invest in an entrepreneur and leader who is brilliant and constantly looking into the future.
 I think Elon Musk is one of the best people to look and plan ahead.

 Tesla stock has a lot to live up to.
 I have no doubt Tesla’s share price will exhibit tremendous volatility over the next several years.
 However, I’m bullish Tesla will continue to grow and revolutionize the transportation and power industry.

 About the Author: Sam worked in investment banking for 13 years at GS and CS.
 He received his undergraduate degree in Economics from The College of William & Mary and got his MBA from UC Berkeley.
 In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $250,000 a year in passive income, most recently helped by real estate crowdfunding.